opentext-idol/idol-rich-media-tutorials/tutorials/showcase/README.md

 ## Optical Character Recognition

 Use OCR to detect and transcribe text found in images in over 45 languages and scripts, preserving table data structure.
+Extract more than just text: match logos, read barcodes and use pre-trained models to visually classify documents.
 Follow scrolling news from a video clip to capture the latest headlines.

 [Get started](./optical-character-recognition/README.md).